Yangming Li

 Not another timer.
 A room you return to.

-Built to reduce friction before focus, with soft entry, low-visibility controls, and a room that settles deeper as the session unfolds.
+Built to reduce friction before focus, with a calm entry ritual, ambient sound mixer, low-visibility controls, and a fullscreen study room that settles deeper as the session unfolds.

 5ambient layers Localpersistence Ghostcontrols Sessionevolution